melmanm/melmanm.github.io/_posts/draft-2024-11-17-article16-popups-in-csharp-wpf-mvvm.md

 cover-img: /assets/img/article15/cover-image.png
 ---

-In this article I will present `pure` MVVM approach to implement modal popups in WPF applications.
+In this article I will present `pure` MVVM approach to implement modal dialogs in WPF applications.

+The complete code, including example, is available at [my github](https://github.com/melmanm/FlatWpfDialog).

 ## modal dialog, popup, message box
 There are some conceptual differences between popup, dialog, message box and modal (very well described at https://medium.com/design-bootcamp/popups-dialogs-tooltips-and-popovers-ux-patterns-2-939da7a1ddcd).
-In this article I will focus on applications's visual elements displayed on the top of the user interface, which require user interaction.
+In this article I will present interesting approach on how to implement, applications's visual elements displayed on the top of the user interface, which require user interaction.
 I will refer them as **modal dialogs**.

 ## Motivation
 Over the time I saw multiple implementations and ideas on how to deal with modal dialog in WPF application.